Nonprofit Technology Roadmap

 2“We Started the Work.
 Then Key People Left.
 We Couldn’t Recover.”

-This is one of the most common ways roadmaps die.
+This is one of the most common ways a nonprofit technology roadmap dies.
 Not because the plan was wrong, but because the plan assumed stable capacity.

 When the internal owner leaves, the vendor project manager changes, or the one staff member who understands the data model quits, the work loses continuity.
 Decisions get reopened.
 Confidence drops.
 Eventually the roadmap starts representing a version of the organization that no longer exists.